research programme

 where:

-• 𝒫ₗₒ𝒸 denotes locally admissible operational procedure space.
+• 𝒫ₗₒ𝒸 denotes the locally admissible operational procedure space.

-The role of admissibility generation is not merely to select between pre-existing theories.
+Admissibility generation does not merely select between pre-existing procedures.

-Admissibility structures generate the locally deployable operational configuration relative to contextual informational conditions.
+Rather, admissibility structures generate the locally deployable operational configuration relative to the accessible informational domain and the representational regime through which that domain becomes operationally available.

-operational procedures may exist only locally within constrained contextual informational domains.
+Instead, operational procedures exist only locally within constrained accessible informational domains and under explicitly declared representational regimes.

-The programme defines admissibility not as metaphysical truth, but as operational legitimacy under constrained informational conditions.
+The programme defines admissibility not as metaphysical truth, but as the operational legitimacy of a representational procedure under explicitly declared conditions.

 • operational distinctions remain recoverable,